American History: What Is Justice?

-In Eighth Grade French, students continue to build listening, reading, speaking, and writing skills through a year-long study of Haiti.
-They begin the year with a review of vocabulary and structures from previous years, including the futur proche tense, through personalized conversation and reading the novel Pirates Français des Caraïbes.
+French: In the Eighth Grade French class, students continue to build listening, reading, speaking, and writing skills through a year-long study of Haiti.
+They begin the year with a review of vocabulary and structures from previous years, including grammar points such as the present tense.
+Students hone their language skills through personalized conversations and reading novels like Pirates Français des Caraïbes.
 While reading this novel, students learn about the history of French influence in North America, particularly the Caribbean.
-Although the students have been exposed to the past tenses via storytelling for a number of years, in Eighth Grade students study the formation and usage of the passé composé and l’imparfait tenses.
-The analysis of these two tenses is accomplished through conversation as well as through reading the novel Ma Voiture à Moi, set in present-day Haiti.
-Students also read traditional Haitian folktales in the past tense.
-Over the course of the year, the Eighth Grade students raise money for the F.E.E.D. organization, which benefits the children of Paulette, Haiti.
-In preparation for the Junior High’s annual trip to Québec City and Montréal, students study the history and culture of the area and then have an opportunity to put all of their French knowledge to use on the trip.
+Although the students have been exposed to the past tenses via storytelling for a number of years, Eighth Grade students study the formation and usage of the passé composé and l’imparfait tenses.
+They will also read traditional French, Canadian and Haitian folktales in the past tense.

 Calligraphy: Eighth Graders study the techniques of calligraphy using authentic calligraphy tools.
 During their calligraphy mini, they select a Far Brook song or a quote from their graduation Shakespeare play, and over a series of weeks, they create their Far Brook graduation diplomas.

-Woodshop: In Eighth Grade woodshop, students are taught simple framing and make custom frames which they design, cut, assemble, and stain to complement their handmade diplomas.
+Woodshop and Design Thinking: In Eighth Grade woodshop, students are taught simple framing and make custom frames which they design, cut, assemble, and stain to complement their handmade diplomas.
 They learn how to use a framing jig and how to cut mitered angles.
 The students design details to be etched into their wooden frames.
-Other independent projects may follow once they complete their frame.
-Most recently, students have built chairs and benches to be used by students around the campus.

-Handbells: In Eighth Grade Handbells each student plays two or three bells with one bell sounding one note.
+Handbells and Music Theory: In Eighth Grade Handbells each student plays two or three bells with one bell sounding one note.
 Students learn to set up the equipment and to care for the bells.
 Students use their cumulative knowledge to decode the music to create melodies together.
 This is the culmination of many years of music note-reading study where all aspects of rhythm, melody, harmony, expression, and form come into play.
-Students share performances in Morning Meeting and Instrumental Music Night.
+Students share performances in Morning Meeting.

 Drama: Eighth Grade students perform in two distinct productions in their final year.
 The Eighth Grade play, which reflects the students’ study of American history and literature, draws from the work of classic American writers such as Mark Twain, Langston Hughes, Thornton Wilder, Eudora Welty, F. Scott Fitzgerald, O. Henry, Damon Runyon, James Thurber, and Edgar Allan Poe.